bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-04-newsletter.md

-    There were no public replies to the posts at the time of writing, although we learned from private correspondence with ZmnSCPxj that he is working on further developing the idea.
+    There were no public replies to the posts at the time of writing, although we learned from private correspondence with ZmnSCPxj that he is working on further developing the idea. {% assign timestamp="34:31" %}

 ## Releases and release candidates